luis-godinez/golf-analytics/README.md

+# Golf Analytics for Garmin R50
-Dashboards for exported CSVs of Garmin R50 shot data.
+📊 Unlock insights from your golf practice — visualize your Garmin R50 shot data with beautiful, interactive dashboards. for exported CSVs of Garmin R50 launch monitor data.

 ## Getting Started